Volumetrics-io/smoosh/source/posts/branding-intro/article.md

 A lot of background stuff is happening this week.
 We are still hiring, we're looking for an office space, and Michael is making more progress on MR.js.

 As promised, I would love to dive into the brand.
-I will try to walk you through the process while showcasing the brand we have created so far.
+I will walk you through the process while showcasing the brand we have created so far.

 ## Brand attributes